MURAMBA, RWANDA: WATER SUPPLY AND SANITATION

 Engineers Without Borders partnered with the Institute of Food at Miami University in order to build a movable greenhouse at a Farm in Oxford, Ohio.
 The farm, which is about 35 acres large is being used to promote greater awareness of food, health, and sustainability on campus.
 Currently, about 8 acres has been dedicated for organic vegetable production and is given to Miami dining.
 In order to extend the growing season and avoid the potential of insect or disease buildup, Engineers Without Borders adapted Eliot Coleman's design from his book "The New Organic Grower" and built a movable greenhouse that can be pulled by a tractor to be moved.
 Greenhouses have many benefits depending on the season and to fully take advantage of this structure, this closed environment can be moved from time to time.
 The greenhouse is 60 feet by 12 feet and was completed in May of 2017.
 Our chapter looks forward to possible future partnerships with the institute of Food at Miami.

 EWB-USA Miami University strives not only to maintain a strong international presence, but also to remain a partner of the local community.
-Our chapter members participate in trail and stream clean-ups, local water testing, STEM outreach to local schools, and engineering projects in the greater Cincinnati area on a regular basis.
+Our chapter members participate in community service, Habitat for Humanity builds, STEM outreach to local schools, and engineering projects in the greater Cincinnati area on a regular basis.
 Our chapter has also flourished partnerships with other student organizations and nearby professional organizations.

 CHAGUARPAMBA, ECUADOR: WATER SUPPLY